ddev/ddev/docs/users/cli-usage.md

 Of course, change the admin name and related information is needed.
 The project name here is derived from the directory name (ddev-magento2 in this example).
 Your project name (and thus the `setup:store-config:set --base-url`) will almost certainly be different.

-You may want to add the [Magento 2 Sample Data](https://devdocs.magento.com/guides/v2.4/install-gde/install/sample-data-after-composer.html) with `bin/magento sampledata:deploy` (inside the web container).
+You may want to add the [Magento 2 Sample Data](https://devdocs.magento.com/guides/v2.4/install-gde/install/sample-data-after-composer.html) with `bin/magento sampledata:deploy && bin/magento setup:upgrade` (inside the web container).

 Note that Magento 2 is a huge codebase and using `nfs_mount_enabled: true` is recommended for performance on macOS and Windows, see [docs](performance/#using-nfs-to-mount-the-project-into-the-container).